khedoros/khedgb/README.md

 ### Interrupts

-The link cable isn't fully emulated.
-There's a kludge for Blargg test serial line outputs and basic support for pretending to send data.
+The link cable works, at least at a basic level.
+The emulator currently pretends that you have a Printer plugged in all the time.
+There's a kludge for Blargg test serial line outputs, but that's silenced by default, because it usually means a lot of extra noise, if you're doing "real" serial transfers.
 The LCD interrupts work, with approximately-correct timing (real cycle-accurate emulation relies on details that I'm not taking into account, as rendering a line takes variable amounts of time).
 VBlank interrupts work.
 Joypad interrupts work.

 ### Display

 Display output composites the video roughly correctly, although sprite priority isn't quite right.
 On real hardware, it's possible to modify certain display registers during rendering.
 I don't support sub-line rendering changes, right now.
-The emulator does a partial colorization when possible, kind of like how the Game Boy Color does with non-color games.
+The emulator does a partial colorization when possible (and when the palette is set correctly), kind of like how the Game Boy Color does with non-color games.
 Sprites are blue and green-tinted (since there are 2 internal sprite palettes), the background is monochrome, and the "window" overlay is red/pink.
 In Super Game Boy mode, most games provide a themed backdrop, and this emulator supports displaying that.

 ### Super GameBoy